learn-academy-2022-bravo/week-4-assessment-GeeeShep/interview-questions.md

   Your answer: the last line of method to be returned

-  Researched answer:I mplicit return when return isn’t explicitly called within a method then Ruby returns the value of the last executed instruction in the method.
+  Researched answer:Implicit return is when return isn’t explicitly called within a method then Ruby returns the output  of the last executed instruction in the method.

 ## Looking Ahead: Terms for Next Week

 1. Instance Variable: Instance variables begin with an at sign (@) and can be referenced only within class methods.
-They store dat,basically they know things
+They store dat,basically they know things.
+Variable that belongs to a class.

 2. PostgreSQL: POSTINGRES Structered Query Language is an open source relational database management system ( DBMS ) developed by a worldwide team of volunteers